 Behaviour: I no longer listen to what people say, I just watch what they do.
 Behaviour never lies. • No attribution.

 Birth: Although present on that occasion I have no clear recollection of the events leading up to it.

 - Manchester, Last Lion I, 107.
-Remarkably, this famous and oft-quoted expression cannot be tracked.
+Remarkably, this oft-quoted expression cannot be tracked.
 In the canon it is not among Churchill’s own words, and it appears only in Manchester, whose notes do not lead the reader to its origin.

 Botswana: What is Botswana worth?

 - Allegedly posed circa 1960 by Churchill in Parliament (“£40,000” was the supposed answer).
 But he said nothing in Parliament after retiring as Prime Minister in 1955, and Bechuanaland did not adopt the name Botswana until 1966.